 Our work to strengthen curriculum planning including collaboration with other schools progressed at a rapid pace.
 This involved working with leading experts and collaborating within and between schools to strengthen the curriculum experience for disadvantaged learners.
 The direction is clear and progress has been made in many areas to improve the cohesion between key stages particularly in key stage 3 between middle and high schools which supports positive transition.
-This focus will now extend to the transition between first and middle school.
+Progress was also made in establishing close links in subjects with our first school colleagues so that curriculum transition is better understood between years 4 and 5.

-A strong focus on developing reading and literacy skills was needed as we noted significant gaps when children returned to school.
+A strong focus on developing reading and literacy skills has continued with investment in whole staff professional development and through collaboration with other trusts.
 Pupils' spelling was noted as a key area of concern and the school implemented a renewed approach to the teaching of spelling which is leading to a positive increase in engagement and attainment.
-In reading, the continued targeted support, coupled with whole class strategies meant that pupils' reading achievement improved significantly September 2021 to July 2022.
-Significant investment was given to staff development to ensure that phonics provision was impactful and pupils with barriers to reading were empowered to succeed.
+In reading, the continued targeted support, coupled with whole class strategies meant that pupils' reading achievement improved significantly in 2022.
+Significant investment was given to staff development to ensure that phonics provision was impactful and pupils with barriers to reading were empowered to succeed and we have trained further staff to deliver this programme successfully.

 Attendance strategies were well implemented and school staff worked with parents/families of disadvantaged pupils to return children to pre-pandemic attendance levels.
 A significant focus was placed on improving attendance for all disadvantaged learners with bespoke action planning in place for individual children.
-The attendance of pupils increased from 89.6% in 20/21 to 92.6% in 21/22.
-As we entered the 22-23 school year, a new Attendance Officer joined the school and is providing much-need capacity to have swift impact on disadvantaged and vulnerable learners with many successful cases.
+The attendance of pupils in receipt of pupil premium increased from 89.4% in 21/22 to 90.6% in 22/23.
+As we entered the 21-22 school year, a new Attendance Officer joined the school and is providing much-need capacity to have swift impact on disadvantaged and vulnerable learners with many successful cases.
 The persistent absence of some disadvantaged pupils was concerning during school year 21/22 and we noticed a negative impact post-pandemic.
 The implemented strategies continue to have a very positive impact and persistent absence for key pupils is improving swiftly.

 Targeted academic support continued successfully and had a very positive impact on pupils.
 At HMS, we implemented a coherent approach to academic support with a particular focus on reading, writing, grammar, spelling and mathematics.
-Outcomes at the end of KS2 improved for disadvantaged pupils in 2022 when compared with internal data during the previous two school years, and to the last available performance data in 2019.
+Outcomes at the end of KS2 improved significantly for disadvantaged pupils in 2023 when compared with the previous two school years.
 A forensic approach to providing catch-up support was implemented and meant that gaps in pupils' learning were well-addressed.

 Despite a comprehensive approach to pastoral care, we still recognise the impact of the pandemic on many children and have seen a significant increase in social, emotional and mental health needs.
-With all children back in school, a renewed focus was placed on positive reinforcement and consistent behaviour management systems which meant that most pupils settled back into schools well.
-The introduction of the schools' 'Pupil Support Worker' provision meant that a programme of social, emotional and mental health support could be implemented in school, without a reliance on central services.
+A renewed focus was placed on positive reinforcement and consistent behaviour management systems which meant that most pupils settled back into schools well.
+The extension of the schools' 'Pupil Support Workers' provision meant that a programme of social, emotional and mental health support could be implemented in school, without a reliance on central services.
 This led to improved attendance and outcomes for disadvantaged learners who accessed the support.